 (c) a Bereaved Partner under Appendix FM; or

-(d) a partner under Appendix HM Armed Forces or Part 7 (except for permission as a fiancé(e) or proposed civil partner), of any of the below:
+(d) a partner under Appendix HM Armed Forces or Part 7 (except for permission as a fiancé(e) or proposed civil partner), of any of the following:

 (i) a person who is a British citizen; or

-(ii) a foreign and commonwealth citizen who was serving member of HM forces; or
+(ii) a foreign and commonwealth citizen who was a serving member of HM forces; or

 Partner's death: The person who was the applicant’s partner at the time of the applicant’s last grant of permission as a partner, must have died.